- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 With the extra support from the reinforcement rod, your neck is going to be able to support the tension that the eight strings place on the neck without having to worry about warping either.
 While the neck isn’t thin compared to a six-string neck, it is rather thin in comparison to other eight-string guitars.

-As for the stock pickups that come with this instrument, as well as the bridge pickups, there is a bit of grainy-ness and some bite to the tone, while the middle position does take away some of the gain and replaces that it a punch.
+As for the stock pickups that come with this instrument, as well as the bridge pickups, there is a bit of grainy-ness and some bite to the tone, while the middle position does take away some of the gains and replaces that it a punch.
 The neck position helps to have the highs roll off easily, making the bass line more prevalent and a lot more fun to play!

-The Ibanez RG8 is an incredibly affordable eight-string electric guitar that will deliver everything that the majority of beginner and intermediate metal musicians are looking for.
+The Ibanez RG8 is an incredibly affordable eight-string electric guitar that will deliver everything that the majority of

 This instrument has a great set of pickups, has quality hardware, and is easy to play on!
 If you’re interested in purchasing an eight-string guitar that’s affordable, but want to take the quality up a notch, you can swap out the pickups or create a good setup for yourself.